 The Mercy Tree is a social justice initiative of OLMC Parramatta where a symbolic tree was planted and blessed in early 2012.
 It symbolises the growth of the commitment to Mercy Values in the students at OLMC and our broader community.
 Part of the donations to the Mercy Tree Gift Fund are given to charitable causes nominated by the fund’s trustee.
 The remainder is invested to provide a secure and ongoing revenue stream to support social justice programs.

-In the past, the Mercy Tree has supported a number of causes.
-Strong Young Mums is a program of Catholic Mission aimed at helping young Aboriginal mums develop skills to lead strong, independent lives.
+Another cause that has been assisted through the Mercy Tree is Strong Young Mums, a program of Catholic Mission aimed at helping young Aboriginal mums develop skills to lead strong, independent lives.
 The women and children who are assisted by the program often face multiple disadvantages including unemployment, geographic and social isolation, low family income, drug and alcohol abuse and domestic violence.
 The program provides education opportunities and employment readiness skills, helping to improve their self-confidence and break the cycle of disadvantage.
 It includes art, creativity and self-empowerment workshops, parent education and TAFE classes and regular work readiness training.
 Catholic Mission was put forward by Year 10 student Jasmine Yiamkiati, to be considered as a beneficiary of Mercy Tree fundraising

 Mercy Tree Donors also helped bring some magic to people with disabilities. $3,500.00 was donated to the Mamre Magic program.
 Mamre Magic activity days, held at Mamre House, give people with disabilities the chance to experience new things, make choices, explore and identify interests while building confidence.
 Activities include scone making, pot painting, circus skills, Zumba, Segway rides and lots more.
 Students from local high schools join up to 50 people with disabilities for these days of shared learning and lots of fun.
 The funds will be used to purchase a new marquee to allow programs to continue irrespective of weather conditions.